 Gather the ingredients.

-Spread them out in a single layer and sprinkle with the salt, pepper, garlic powder, and cayenne pepper.
+Spread out in a single layer and sprinkle with salt, pepper, garlic powder, and cayenne pepper.

-Place all of the wings in the air fryer and set to 380 F. Cook for 25 minutes, pausing the air fryer every 5 minutes to toss the wings.
+Place wings in air fryer and set to 380 F. Cook for 25 minutes, pausing air fryer every 5 minutes to toss wings.

-Turn up the heat on the air fryer to 400 F and cook for another 5 to 10 minutes, until the wings are crispy and browned.
-If you like, you can cook the wings in a single layer in two batches for even more crispiness.
+Turn up heat on the air fryer to 400 F and cook for another 5 to 10 minutes, until wings are crispy and browned.
+Another option would be to cook in batches to ensure crispness.

-To make the sauce, melt the butter in the microwave for about 1 minute or until melted.
-Whisk in the garlic powder and hot sauce until completely combined.
-Place it back in the microwave for about 1 minute to heat thoroughly.
-Make sure the sauce is at least warm before you toss it with the wings.
+To make sauce, melt butter in the microwave for about 1 minute or until melted.
+Whisk in garlic powder and hot sauce until completely combined.
+Place back in the microwave for about 1 minute to heat thoroughly.
+Make sure sauce is at least warm before you tossing with wings.

-Place the wings in a large bowl.
-Drizzle the sauce over the top and toss to coat.
-Serve the wings immediately topped with chopped chives and alongside your favorite dipping sauce.
+Place wings in a large bowl.
+Drizzle sauce over top and toss to coat.
+Serve wings immediately, topped with chopped chives, if using, and alongside dipping sauces.

 - Make sure to fry the wings at the two different temperatures.
 This makes them nice and crispy.